Keeping fit and healthy

 Some bowling greens have been given approval to reopen by the council.
 Contact your bowling club for more details.

-There are lots of things you can do to help you keep fit and healthy, whilst following the advice about staying at home.
+There are lots of things you can do to help you keep fit and healthy, whilst following government guidance.

 - Our Parks - follow online workouts (Fitness Workout at 10am, Calm Full Body Workout at midday and yoga at 7.30pm) with Our Parks, streamed via Facebook Live.